 4) A Writing Sample.
-For applicants to programs in French Literature, a writing sample of scholarly, academic writing, no longer than 25 pages double-spaced or 7000 words in total, is required.
+For applicants to programs in French, a writing sample of scholarly, academic writing, no longer than 25 pages double-spaced or 7000 words in total, is required.
 It may be made up of one or two term papers, a research paper written for a French course, or an extract from an Honors thesis; some or all of it must be in French.

 5) Three Letters of Recommendation.
 Letters of recommendation may be in French or English, but preferably in the native language of the recommender.
 GSAS requires that these be submitted online using the Application Resource Center.
 Three letters are required; GSAS does not recommend that more than three are submitted unless there are compelling reasons for doing so.
 The most helpful letters are those written by professors with recent experience of your work, if possible in a relevant field and at an appropriate level, who are in a position to comment in detail on your achievements to date and your future potential.

 Please see the GSAS Application Letters of Recommendation FAQ for more information.